-Diversity at Towson University is broadly defined to include: race, ethnicity, country
+Diversity at TU is broadly defined to include: race, ethnicity, country of origin,

-of origin, religion, gender, ability, sexuality and sexual orientation.
-Programs,
+religion, gender, ability, sexuality and sexual orientation.
+Programs, resources,

-resources, and opportunities are offered to foster a receptive environment; facilitate
+and opportunities are offered to foster a receptive environment; facilitate recruitment,

-recruitment, retention and graduation of students; and promote multiracial learning
+retention and graduation of students; and promote multiracial learning for all students,

 Accessibility and Disability Services

 Accessibility and Disability Services (ADS) serves students with various disabilities and some temporary impairments that